 How much does a consumer credit lender's bond cost in Missouri?

-In lieu of being audited for a consumer credit lender’s license, applicants can post a surety bond in the amount of $100,000.
+In lieu of being audited for a consumer credit lender’s license, applicants can post a surety bond.
+Consumer credit lenders who do not handle consumer money need a $50,000 bond; those who handle consumer money need a $100,000 bond.
 These bonds are subject to underwriting.
-Applicants with strong financial credentials could qualify to pay just 1% of the required bond amount, or $1,000.
+Applicants with strong financial credentials could qualify to pay just 1% of the required bond amount.

 Why do I need this bond?

 Missouri consumer credit lender bonds act as an alternative to the annual financial audit required for consumer credit lenders to become licensed to work in the state.
 Specifically, this bond ensures that the principal (consumer credit lender) will faithfully apply all funds received and perform all professional obligations and undertakings in compliance with Sections 367.100-367.215 and Sections 408.100-408.600 of the Missouri Revised Statutes.

 Missouri consumer credit lenders bonds in lieu of audit are required by the Commissioner of Finance for the State of Missouri.
 These bonds are automatically renewed on an annual basis.
 The surety has the ability to cancel the bond at any time by filing 60 days written notice of cancellation with the commissioner.

 How to become a consumer credit lender in Missouri